newrelic/node-newrelic/README.md

 ## Getting started

 1. [Install node](https://nodejs.org/#download).
-The agent runs on v0.10 and
+The agent runs on v4 and
   higher.
-Development work on this module is done with the latest non-development release of Node.
+Development work on this module is done with the latest stable release of Node.
-2. Verify your version of node came with a new enough version of npm using `npm -v`.
-We require version 1.4.28 or newer, and recommend using the latest release.
-Read more about [upgrading npm here](#upgrading-npm).
-3. Install this module via `npm install newrelic` for the application you want to monitor.
+2. Install this module via `npm install newrelic` for the application you want to monitor.
-4. Copy `newrelic.js` from `node_modules/newrelic` into the root
-   directory of your application.
+4. Copy `newrelic.js` from `node_modules/newrelic` into the root directory of your application.
 5. Edit `newrelic.js` and replace `license_key`'s value with the license key for your account.
-6. Add `require('newrelic');` as the first line of the app's main module.
+6. Add `require('newrelic')` as the first line of the app's main module.

 If you wish to keep the configuration for the module separate from your application, the module will look for `newrelic.js` in the directory referenced